A-Momin/noteshub/nts/notes_cicd.md

     -   `Distributed Builds` Jenkins supports distributed builds across multiple machines, allowing the master to delegate work to agents.
 This distributed nature provides scalability and flexibility for handling large and complex build environments.
     -   `Artifact`: An immutable file generated during a Build or Pipeline run which is archived onto the Jenkins Controller for later retrieval by users.

+-   **Pipeline**: A pipeline in Jenkins is a series of jobs or stages that are chained together to create a complete software delivery process.
+Pipelines can include build, test, and deployment stages, and they can be designed to run automatically or in response to specific events.

--   **Job**: A job in Jenkins is a specific task that needs to be performed, such as building a project or running a test suite.
+    -   `Job`: A job in Jenkins is a specific task that needs to be performed, such as building a project or running a test suite.
 Jobs can be configured to trigger automatically or on a schedule, or they can be run manually.
 A "Build" is a type of "Job" specifically designed to automate the build process.
--   **Stage**: A logical unit of work in a Jenkins Pipeline.
+    -   `Stage`: A logical unit of work in a Jenkins Pipeline.
--   **Parameter**: A parameter in Jenkins is a value that is passed to a job at runtime.
+    -   `Parameter`: A parameter in Jenkins is a value that is passed to a job at runtime.
 Parameters can be used to customize the behavior of a job, such as specifying the target environment for a deployment.

--   **Pipeline**: A pipeline in Jenkins is a series of jobs or stages that are chained together to create a complete software delivery process.
-Pipelines can include build, test, and deployment stages, and they can be designed to run automatically or in response to specific events.

-    -   <b style="color:Magents">Scripted Pipeline</b>: Scripted Pipelines use a more imperative, scripted approach.
+    -   <b style="color:#C71585">Scripted Pipeline</b>: Scripted Pipelines use a more imperative, scripted approach.
 You write a series of steps using Groovy scripting language directly.

         -   `High Flexibility`: Provides high flexibility and allows complex scripting.
 You can use Groovy constructs to control flow, define functions, and perform advanced logic.
         -   `Step-by-Step Execution`: Pipeline steps are executed sequentially, and you have fine-grained control over the execution flow.
         -   `Example`:

             ```groovy
             node {
                 stage('Build') {